VacRom/sys6018-competition-house-prices/README.txt

 # GOALS
 Everyone should contribute as much as they can.
 Ideally reaching the minimal goals + 1 model for each person.
+Everyone should learn something about ML methods

 Have at LEAST one parametric model:
-1. Multiple Linear Regression
+1. Multiple Linear Regression: Chosen for its versatility and ability to be scaled to several predictors.

 Have at LEAST one non-parametric model:
-1. kNN
+1. kNN: Required.
-2. Random Forest
+2. Random Forest: Chosen because of its ability to be robust and prevent overfitting especially in the presence of so many predictors.

 # OPTIONAL
 Get a good score on the kNN modeling for extra credit.